bottlerocket-os/bottlerocket-project-website/content/en/os/1.13.x/update/guidelines.markdown

 The update paths in this section are valid.

-### Between Released Versions of the Same Variant
+### Between Minor or Patch Versions of the Same Variant

-It is possible to update from one released version of a variant to another released version of the same variant.
+With the exception of major versions, it is possible to update from one released version of a variant to another released version of the same variant.
+In particular, the following update paths are valid:

+- Minor version to minor version (e.g. `1.10.0` to `1.11.0`)
+- Patch version to patch version (e.g. `1.9.1` to `1.9.2`)
+- Minor version to patch version (e.g. `1.10.0` to `1.10.1`)
+- Patch version to minor version (e.g. `1.10.1` to `1.11.0`)

-Furthermore, skipping a version of the same variant is allowed.
+Furthermore, skipping minor or patch versions of the same variant is allowed.
-Bottlerocket runs the necessary migrations in sequence if a version is skipped.
-For example, updating from `aws-k8s-1.23` version `1.10.1` to `aws-k8s-1.23` version `1.11.0` is a valid update path.
+There is a [caveat discussed below](#too-many-releases-between-versions), however, if there are too many minor or patch releases between your initial and target version.
-Another valid update path is `aws-k8s-1.23` version `1.10.1` to `aws-k8s-1.23` version `1.12.0`.
+For example, a valid update path is `aws-k8s-1.23` version `1.10.1` to `aws-k8s-1.23` version `1.12.0`.
+Bottlerocket runs all update migrations between the initial and target versions in sequence if a version is skipped.
+So, for the `1.10.1` to `1.12.0` example, the migrations from `1.11.0` and `1.11.1` are run as part of the update to `1.12.0`.

 ## Invalid Update Paths

 The update paths in this section are invalid.

+### Between Major Versions

+It is not possible to update _in-place_ from one major version to another.
+Major versions are considered breaking changes.

+In order to move between major versions, node replacement is necessary.

 ### Across Different Variants

-It is not possible to update from one variant to another.
+It is not possible to update _in-place_ from one variant to another.
 For example, updating from an `aws-k8s-1.22` variant to an `aws-k8s-1.23` variant is an invalid update path.

+In order to move between Kubernetes versions (or any variant), you must replace the nodes in your cluster with new nodes running the desired variant.

 ## Caveats